ua-gist-open-source/leaflet-intro/README.md

     map.addLayer(wmsLayer)
 ```

-Save the `geoserver.html` page and open it in your browser.
+Save the `geoserver.html` page (make sure it is in the `nginx/html` folder) and open it in your browser.
 There is a pre-made link for you on the index page of the `Local Address` landing page.
 You should see the symbology from your WMS after a brief wait.
 If not, then something went wrong.
 In that case, open your Developer Tools and look at the `console` and the `network` activity to see if you can debug any errors.

+Take a screenshot of your working geoserver.html page and save it as:
+- `screencap-leaflet-geoserver-osm.png`

 ## Epilogue
 Congratulations, you are running  a full GIS stack with geospatial backend served by OGC-compliant web services which are consumed by not just your desktop client (QGIS) but also a web client.
 And to boot, it is all served from a small config file.
 Even better, you can take this `docker-compose.yml` file and run it _anywhere_ that docker can run.
 It would be trivial to run this in an environment that facilitated auto-scaling so that you could ramp up from one to hundreds or thousands of copies of your webapp to accomodate a dynamic load.